Dedoc-9/Q64-adaptive-dynamics/README.md

 These benefits emerge if—and only if—the system exhibits persistent low-dimensional structure under the chosen spectral metric.

+Q64’s core logic is that most engineered systems are not truly high-entropy, but instead are tightly constrained, over-observed low-dimensional dynamical systems embedded in high-dimensional telemetry spaces.
+Because engineering, physics, and regulatory design all impose structure, redundancy, and feedback constraints, the resulting data almost always contains persistent latent manifolds that can be recovered through spectral and rank-based analysis.
+Q64 functions as an “efficiency harvester” that identifies and tracks this inevitable compressibility, treating stability as the persistence of a recoverable low-rank structure rather than surface-level signal variation.
+In this framing, its role shifts from pattern discovery to structural accounting: it continuously tests whether a system’s behavior remains representable within a stable manifold, and when it does, it produces a certifiable “YES” indicating that the system’s inherent structure is strong enough to be meaningfully compressed, interpreted, and audited.

 ### The Problem Q64 Solves

 Adaptive learning systems face a fundamental semantic instability: as representations evolve to fit new data, the interpretation of those representations also drifts.
 Without a fixed reference, there is no ground truth against which to validate whether the system learned something or merely drifted arbitrarily.